-13.6 - Holiday During Vacation Period - Where an employee is entitled to a paid holiday as provided above and the holiday falls within the employee's vacation period, such employee shall be allowed an additional day of vacation with pay or holiday pay, at the option of the Employer.
+13.6 - Holiday During Vacation Period - Where an employee is entitled to a paid holiday as provided above and the holiday falls within the employee's vacation period, such employee shall be allowed an additional day of vacation with pay or holiday pay..

 13.7 - Computation of Overtime - Eligible employees required to work on any of the recognized holidays shall receive straight-time pay for the actual hours worked on such holidays in addition to the holiday pay.
 Holiday pay shall not be considered hours worked for computation of weekly overtime pay.
 Employees shall not be rescheduled to defeat the purpose of holiday pay except by mutual agreement between the Employer and employee.